 Grec Performance Arts – End of June

-Theater, dance, circus, and music all get to shine during the Grec festival in Barcelona.
+Theatre, dance, circus, and music all get to shine during the Grec Festival in Barcelona.
 The festival is one of the highlights of the summer attractions in Barcelona as well as the annual calendar of the European performing arts.

-All the shows are well organised largely by private sector theater promoters.
+All the shows are well organised largely by private sector theatre promoters.

-The festival’s name is derived from the venue Greek theater which was built to host the Mount Montjuïc Universal Exhibition in 1929.
+The festival’s name is derived from the venue Greek theatre which was built to host the Mount Montjuïc Universal Exhibition in 1929.